top of page

 Planting in ditches

 Many properties are bordered by a ditch along the road within the VDOT easement.
 Maintaining turf grass and mowing in those ditches may be difficult.
+The ditch may grow deeper and deeper as stormwater erodes the soil.
 You are allowed to plant in these locations but of course must avoid doing anything that might divert water onto the road—a tree would not be a good idea in that location!
-If the road is salted during the winter, choose perennials that can tolerate salt as well as wet.
+If it is in an area where VDOT mows periodically, the plants will need to be able to tolerate that.
+If the road is salted during the winter, choose plants that can tolerate salt as well as wet.
 Examples include

 • Eastern Red Columbine (Aquilegia canadensis)